Kurt Georg Kiesinger: Early life

 Kurt Georg Kiesinger was born in Ebingen, Kingdom of Württemberg (now Albstadt, Baden-Württemberg).
 His father was a commercial clerk in companies engaged in the local textile industry.
-Kiesinger was baptized Catholic because his mother was Catholic, though his father was Protestant.
+Kiesinger was baptised Catholic because his mother was Catholic, though his father was Protestant.
 His mother died six months after he was born.
-His maternal grandmother exerted a strong influence on Kiesinger and encouraged him, while his father was indifferent to his advancement.
-After a year, his father was remarried to a Karoline Victoria Pfaff.
+After a year, his father remarried to Karoline Victoria Pfaff.
+His maternal grandmother exerted a strong influence on Kiesinger and encouraged him, while both his father and his stepmother were indifferent to his advancement.
 They had seven children, of whom Kiesinger's half-sister Maria died a year after she was born.
 Pfaff was also a Catholic.
-Kiesinger was therefore shaped by both denominations and later referred to himself gladly as a "Protestant Catholic".
-Politically, Kiesinger grew up in a liberal, democratically-minded milieu.
+Kiesinger was therefore shaped by both denominations and later referred to himself as a "Protestant Catholic".
+Politically, Kiesinger grew up in a liberal, democratically minded milieu.
+His father subscribed to a liberal newspaper.

-Kiesinger studied law in Berlin and worked as a then as lawyer in Berlin from 1935 to 1940.
-As a student, he joined the (non-couleur wearing) Roman Catholic corporations KStV Alamannia Tübingen and Askania-Burgundia Berlin.
+After visiting a Catholic primary school, Kiesinger entered the only secondary school in Ebingen, from which he graduated in 1919 as a slightly above-average student.
+Since he wanted to advance but was financially constrained, he only had the option of becoming a priest or a teacher.
+Since he did not desire to become the former, he entered the Catholic seminary in Rottweil to become the latter, which intended a six-year education.
+During this period, he briefly busied himself with poetry.
+He published poems in the newspaper Neues Albblatt and other papers, which were partially political in nature.
+The political poems dealt, among other things, with the situation of the fledgling Weimar Republic.
+In the poem Jahreswende ("Turn of the Year"), Kiesinger attacked the "enemies" of Germany, which were "tearing at the corners of the Reich" and had burdened it with "billions in debt" through the Treaty of Versailles.
+He did not make it clear whether he had realised the military defeat of the German Empire in World War I. Later, Kiesinger wrote a poetry collection called Wallfahrt zu Gott ("Pilgrimage to God"), which included 26 poems, that was published by his patron Friedrich Haux.